Our Priority Pillars

 Purpose of Pillars

-The Northern Hub has five pillars, or themes to guide our activities.
-Each pillar is guided by a Steering Committee that includes volunteer representatives from industry and government, in WA and NT.
-Committee members provide their expertise to ensure projects are relevant, valuable, and deliver value for money.
+Each pillar is overseen by a Steering Committee of volunteer industry and government representatives across WA and NT.
+Committee members contribute their expertise and insights to help ensure projects remain relevant, deliver meaningful outcomes, and provide value for money.

 -